seamapi/docs/docs/products/smart-locks/access-codes/creating-access-codes.md

 {% endtab %}
 {% endtabs %}

-### 2. Verify that a time-bound code has been programmed onto the door lock
+## 2. Verify Successful Time-Bound Code Programming

 The [lifecycle of a time-bound access code](lifecycle-of-access-codes.md) is marked by distinct phases: